Marguerite Sauvage: Biography

 Sauvage was born in Paris and grew up in Seine-et-Marne.
 She holds a Master's degree in Information and Communication from the Institut Français de Presse at Paris 2 University and a DESS in Hypermedia and Electronic Publishing from Paris 8 University.
 Sauvage moved to live in Montreal, Canada, in 2014, after having lived in both Paris and Sydney, Australia.

 Career

 Illustration

 After she graduated from university Sauvage decided to become an illustrator and was represented by Michel Lagarde at Agent 002 agency and then Virginie Challamel at Virginie agency.
 Her illustrations appeared in titles such as ELLE, Glamour Flaunt and Cosmopolitan.
 She has also worked in advertising for brands such as Longchamp, St Dupont, Swarovski, ING and Old Navy.
 Since 2003 she has worked internationally and has worked in Japan, Korea, America and Europe.
 Sauvage's work has been listed in books on the contemporary arts such as ILLUSTRATION NOW! by Tashen, The Big Book of Fashion Illustration by Tashen or ILLUSIVE 1 and ILLUSIVE 3 by Die Gestalten Verlag.

+Sauvage created the poster for the American TV series Agents of S.H.I.E.L.D. episode "Scars".